tinybirdco/low-latency-engine/README.md

 * `card_id` (Int32): Identifier for the card used for booking.
 * `card_issuer` (String): Issuer of the card used.

-### Ingestion

-The data is being ingested using Tinybird's Events API using [Mockingbird](https://mockingbird.tinybird.co/) based on [json this schema](/datasources/booking_events.json).
-In this case, we are generating 5 events per second.

 ### Materialized Views

 #### Data Preparation